 Well, it is a subjective question.
 The TDS can be deducted on the capital gain amount or the sale consideration amount.
 (NOTE: I’m talking only about section 195.
-In the case of section 194IA, TDS always deducted on the sale consideration amount).
+In the case of section 194IA, TDS is always deducted from the sale consideration amount).

-So, we have talked about the meaning of the long term and short term capital assets, tax rates applicable to both kinds of gains, TDS deduction rate, amount of deduction.
-Now, we will discuss on our main topic about taking the NIl and lower TDS certificate.
+So, we have talked about the meaning of the long-term and short-term capital assets, tax rates applicable to both kinds of gains, TDS deduction rate, amount of deduction.
+Now, we will discuss our main topic about taking the NIl and lower TDS certificate.

 This section states that if you (NRI) feel that the gain on sale of the property is being lower than the value at which the TDS would be deducted on the gross value then you have a right to apply for the lower TDS certificate to Income tax officer.
 Also, in case, if you are sure that on sale, there will be going to be a loss on the sale of property in India then also, you can also apply for the Nil rate of TDS certificate from the Income Tax department.

-Recently, there was a change in the provisions in the law which make it possible for the NRI to apply for the lower deduction of TDS or nil rated TDS certificate through online on the income tax portal.
+Recently, there was a change in the provisions in the law which make it possible for the NRI to apply for the lower deduction of TDS or nil-rated TDS certificate online on the income tax portal.

 Hence if you are willing to apply for such a TDS certificate, then you must transfer your PAN number from the local jurisdiction to international Jurisdiction.

-For this, you have to file 2 letter out of which one shall be sent to your existing Assessing officer which is in the local jurisdiction and request him to transfer your PAN to the international jurisdiction and the next letter file to international jurisdiction income tax officer and request him to issue NO objection certificate (NOC) that you have accepted such transfer of PAN from local jurisdiction officer.
+For this, you have to file 2 letters out of which one shall be sent to your existing Assessing officer which is in the local jurisdiction, and request him to transfer your PAN to the international jurisdiction and the next letter file to the international jurisdiction income tax officer and request him to issue NO objection certificate (NOC) that you have accepted such transfer of PAN from local jurisdiction officer.

-Though for applying the lower TDS or Nil rated TDS certificate, one has to attach many documents.
+Though for applying the lower TDS or Nil-rated TDS certificate, one has to attach many documents.
 Let me give you a brief about it.
 If you want to know about the complete list then you may send us the Email or What’s the app your query.
-Following are the list of documents that NRI would require for applying the certificate:
+Following are the list of documents that NRI would require for applying for the certificate:

 - Your Permanent Account Number (PAN Number)